MohiniChel/todo-app/README.md

 Functionalities:-

-1. Can creat a task.
+1. Can create a task.

-2. Can list all the added task.
+2. Can list all the added tasks.

-3. Can strike through the compleated task.
+3. Can strike through the completed task.

 #### Used Technologies : Reactjs, React Hook.